-The impact of COVID on an ERISA retirement plan will depend on the type of plan involved and the requirements set forth in the Summary Plan Description (SPD) as well as related plan documents.
-The manager of a defined contribution plan typically has more flexibility than the sponsor of a defined benefit plan, for example.
+The impact of COVID on an ERISA retirement plan will depend on the type of plan involved and the requirements outlined in the Summary Plan Description (SPD) and related plan documents.
+For example, the manager of a defined contribution plan typically has more flexibility than the sponsor of a defined benefit plan.

-All actions taken by a retirement plan sponsor must be evaluated in regard to fiduciary liability regulations.
+All actions taken by a retirement plan sponsor must be evaluated regarding fiduciary liability regulations.
 Potential cost reduction efforts may include the following:

 • Reduce or suspend discretionary employer contributions in a retirement profit-sharing plan.
 There is no set amount of contribution required by law, and a plan amendment is not required for a plan sponsor to change the amount of its annual contribution.
 If there is an employer contribution, plan documents determine how it will be distributed.